ambientkit/ambient-template/README.md

 # AMB_URL_PREFIX=/api
 ```

-- To download the Go dependencies, run: `go mod download`
+- Download the Go dependencies: `go mod download`
+- Generate a new private key: `make privatekey`
+- Generate a new password hash (replace with your password): `make passhash passwordhere`
-- To create the session and site files in the storage folder, run: `make storage`
+- Create the session and site files in the storage folder: `make storage`
-- To start the webserver on port 8080, run: `make run-env`
+- Start the webserver on port 8080: `make run-env`

 The login page is located at: http://localhost:8080/login.